cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

   - Start the project web server (`npm start:ci`)
   - Run the Cypress tests within our GitHub repository within Electron

-# Chrome and Firefox with Cypress Docker Images
+# Testing in Chrome and Firefox with Cypress Docker Images

-Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
-This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.
+The Cypress team maintains the official {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
+For example, this allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.

 ```yaml
 image: cypress/browsers:node12.14.1-chrome85-ff81